TerjeBruoygard/SyberiaServer/README.md

 5. Starts the DayZ Server with SyberiaScripts mod.
 (See SyberiaScripts repository for get client-side mod sources)

 With love - Terje Bruoygard

+If you want to support me:
+BTC: bc1q395yw8as5v9mn4yzls5y78av0q342e2cwdrhdh